Learn how to install, configure, and use getmcp to manage MCP servers across all AI applications.

 # Remove a server from all apps

-npx @getmcp/cli remove github
+npx @getmcp/cli remove

 # Check installation status